julianlam/project-honeypot/README.md

 ## Callback

-Callback signature is `(err, payload)`, and follows the following format:
+Callback signature is `(err, payload)`, and adheres to the following format:

-1. If the IP address not found, `payload.found` is boolean `false`
+1. If the IP address not found, `payload.found` is boolean `false`.
-1. Otherwise, `payload.found` is boolean `true` and shows follows this format:
+1. Otherwise, `payload.found` is boolean `true` and follows this format:

 ``` json
 {